-From what qualifications you need to how much experience you should have, to what specific personality traits are suited to the role, find out whether you have what it takes to become a secretary or administrative assistant below.
+Find out what qualifications you need, how much experience you should have, and what personality traits are suited to the role.
+You’ll also discover whether you have what it takes to become a secretary or administrative assistant below.

-It’s worth knowing that the role of a secretary is a varied one, with typical tasks including organising files, scheduling appointments and supporting other key members of the organisation.
-That being said, when learning how to become a secretary of a company, you should remember that no two office environments are the same and that the specific tasks you are asked to carry out will vary from company to company.
+It’s worth knowing that the role of a secretary is a varied one.
+Typical tasks include organising files, scheduling appointments and supporting key members of the organisation.
+That being said, you should remember that no two office environments are the same.
+The specific tasks you carry out will vary from company to company.

-The specific qualifications you need will be dependent on what type of secretarial position you are looking to find.
-For example, if you want to learn how to become a secretary for a standard office, you will most likely need to have at least a GCSE in English at grade C or higher and it’s advisable to take a course in either word processing or office procedures to further improve your skills.
+The qualifications you need will be dependent on what type of secretarial position you are looking to find.
+For example, to become a secretary for a standard office, you will most likely need at least a GCSE in English at grade C or higher.
+We also advise taking a course in either word processing or office procedures to improve your skills.

-You will also need to be computer literate and have a good working knowledge of Microsoft Office programs, as almost all positions will require you to use tools including Microsoft Word, Powerpoint or similar programs.
+It’s important to be computer literate with a good working knowledge of Microsoft Office programs.
+Almost all positions require you to use tools like Microsoft Word, PowerPoint and similar programs.

-However, if you want to be a medical or legal secretary, you may require extra training to be able to confidently use and recognise industry-specific terminology.
+Becoming a medical or legal secretary may require extra training.
+You’ll need to be able to confidently use and recognise industry-specific terminology.
 These are sometimes provided on the job by the employer, or they may expect you to have this training before you apply.
 If you’re unsure, read the job description and requirements carefully.

-Executive secretaries may require a bachelor’s degree, plus several years’ experience as a secretary, administrative assistant or similar.
-These are all important to think about if you get invited to an interview, so make sure you prepare for the most common secretary interview questions.
+Executive secretary jobs may require a bachelor’s degree.
+They may also require several years’ experience as a secretary, administrative assistant or similar.
+These are all important to think about if you get invited to an interview.
+So make sure you prepare for the most common secretary interview questions.

-Although you don’t need to have any experience to become a secretary, as most companies will provide on-the-job training, it is favourable.
-Training is likely to last a few weeks for a standard secretarial role or several months for a more specialised position.
+You don’t need to have any experience to become an entry-level secretary.
+That’s because most companies will provide on-the-job training.
+However, prior experience is more favoured.
+Training is likely to last a few weeks for a standard secretarial role.
+But it could take several months for a more specialised position.

-Experience is also useful as you’ll have knowledge of the daily tasks expected of you and systems to help you do them - although different companies will use different technologies, the systems in place usually bear some resemblance to each other.
+Experience is also useful as you’ll have knowledge of the tasks expected of you and systems to help you do them.
+And although different companies use different technologies, the systems in place usually bear some resemblance to each other.

-As with any job, there are some important characteristics to become a secretary which will improve your chances of being accepted into a job - the main ones include:
+There are some important characteristics every secretary must have.
+These will improve your chances of being accepted into a job.
+The main ones include:

-The average pay for an office secretary in the UK is £20,047 per annum.
+The average pay for an office secretary in the UK is £21,848 per year.
 This is based on a full-time position of 40 hours per week.
-Of course, your salary will be dependent on the company you choose, the specific location of your employer (London-based companies may pay more) and your skills and experience.
+Of course, your salary will depend on the company you choose and your skills and experience.
+The location of your employer can also be a factor, as London-based companies may pay more.